tinyplex/tinybase/site/home/index.md

 // -> false
 ```

-> ## Generate ORM-like APIs
+> ## Type definitions &amp; ORM-like APIs
 >
-> You can easily create TypeScript `.d.ts` definitions that model your data and
-> encourage type-safety when reading and writing data - as well as `.ts`
-> implementations that provide ORM-like methods for your named tables.
+> TinyBase has comprehensive type definitions, and even offers definitions that
+> infer API types from the data schemas you apply.
 >
+> Furthermore, you can easily create TypeScript `.d.ts` definitions that model
+> your data and encourage type-safety when reading and writing data - as well as
+> `.ts` implementations that provide ORM-like methods for your named tables.
+>
-> Read more about TinyBase's tools and CLI in the Developer Tools guide.
+> Read more about the type support in the TinyBase and TypeScript guide.

 ```js yolo
 const tools = createTools(store);